MikroElektronika/mikrosdk_click_v2/clicks/digipot9/README.md

 \mainpage Main Page

 ---
-# DIGI POT 9 click
+# DIGI POT 9 Click

 DIGI POT 9 Click is a compact add-on board used as a digitally controlled potentiometer.
 This board features the AD5235, a dual-channel, nonvolatile memory, digitally controlled potentiometer from Analog Devices.
 The AD5235's versatile programming via an SPI-compatible serial interface allows multiple modes of operation and adjustment.
 The resistor wiper position is determined by the RDAC register contents, which act as a scratchpad register, allowing unlimited changes of resistance settings.
 The nominal resistance of the RDAC between terminal A and terminal B (RAB) is 250 kΩ with 1024 positions (10-bit resolution).